AleeWeb/ng6_demo/README.md

-Angular 6 HTTP Client demo and training.
+Angular 6 HTTP Client training from <a href="https://youtu.be/z4JUm0Bq9AM">Design Course</a>